EnergyInnovation/eps-docs/docs/index.md

 ---
 title: Introduction
 ---
-## About the Energy Policy Simulator
+## About the Energy Policy Simulators

 The Energy Policy Simulator (EPS) is a free and open-source computer model developed by [Energy Innovation LLC](https://energyinnovation.org/) as part of its Energy Policy Solutions project, an effort which aims to inform policymakers and regulators about which climate and energy policies will reduce greenhouse gas emissions most effectively and with the most beneficial financial and public health outcomes.